borntofrappe/the-nature-of-code/README.md

 ### Matrix

-In order to develop a _multilayer_ neural network, it is helpful to have a small library to manage data in matrix format, that is data in rows and columns.
-The folder is devoted to such an endeavor.
+In order to develop a _multilayer_ neural network, it is helpful to have a small library to manage data in matrix format, that is data in rows and columns. `Matrix.lua` implements matrix and matrix math through a series of functions.

+The functions can be split in two main categories: those which modify the instance matrix, and those which return a new instance altogether.
+In the first category, it is possible to modify the instance with:

+- `add`; the elements of the matrix are increased by a scalar or the respective elements of another matrix

+- `multiply`; the elements are multiplied by a scalar, or again the respective elements of another matrix.
+This last operation is known as [Hadamard product](), but is not the only way with which two matrices are multiplied.
+If the number of rows of the first matrix matches the number of columns of the second entity, the function proceeds with the matrix product

+- `transpose`; the configuration of the matrix is modified to have the rows as columns and viceversa

+- `map`; the elements are modified with the logic described by the input function.
+This logic extends the way it is possible to alter the matrix's own values to any function accepting an input

+In the second category, it is possible to add and multiply matrices.
+What changes is that the input matrixes are not modified.

-Starting with scalar operations, the math involved doesn't differ from that introduced for vectors.
-The difference becomes apparent as matrices are compared with each other.
-It is here necessary to check if the input argument is itself a matrix, and with lua lua, this check is performed by considering the metatable of the input.
+In terms of object oriented programming, it is necessary to decipher if the input of the `add` or `multiply` function is a matrix, since the logic is different from when the input is a scalar.
+To achieve this with lua lua, it would be enough to check the metatable of the input.

 ```lua
 if getmetatable(input) == self